tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### extra copy

 You'll go through a workflow of using utopia's fluid scale generator to set up a design system, setting it up so you can work with it in Figma and then implementing it with tailwind CSS.

+#### utopia intro

+Don't know what a modular type scale is?
+Can't really imagine how math is going to help You here?
+Or how You would use any of this in your actual project?
+Fear not, read on, You might learn something.
+I'm going to give You prep You enough You can follow the step-by-step guide.
+And I'm going to point out the stuff I found extra helpful in letting me understand this thing.

+##### wordy

+If You're not in the mood to go through the official resources, here's the way it works, as I see it, unoficially:

+You go to their website, plug in a handful of values and it spits out some CSS variables that you can copy and use in your project.
+For example:

+`--step-0: clamp(1.00rem, calc(0.83rem + 0.83vw), 1.50rem)`

+What that does is make sure your text never gets smaller than 1.00rem, never gets bigger than 1.5rem, and is fluid in between (meaning it changes according to screen size).

+It's a solution to the old _stay responsive, stay consistent_ set of problems we web designers face every single day.
+(Every day I live in a society.)

+As you can see from the example above, this solution involves math that can get quite intense.
+None of these values, like `0.83rem`, are random.
+In fact, baked into that formula are all of the 6 values you plug into the Utopia UI: widths, base font sizes and type scales for both `min` and `max`.

+**The big idea is this**: Thinking about the problem of how to make my website responsive let's say, _'I want my body text to never go smaller than, say, 16px (`base font size`) and I want it to hit that limit on a screen 320px wide (`min width`).
+And on that screen I want to work with a palette of font sizes that each grow by a factor of, say 1.2 (`[type scale](https://utopia.fyi/blog/css-modular-scales/)`).
+I give myself the same sort of limitations at the upper threshold (`max`).
+And since I have more space to distribute on bigger screens, I usually choose a different, sharper type scale, meaning I'll have proportionally bigger text to work with, e.g. for headings.
+And now that I have the two extremes figured out (smallest and biggest screens), I want any screen that's in between to interpolate my actual font size.
+(Interpolate is a fancy word which is really hard to explain but really simple to show.
+Look at [the first diagram in this article](https://utopia.fyi/blog/designing-with-fluid-type-scales/).
+[Backup link to just the image](https://utopia.fyi/images/fluid-type-scale-visualisation.png).
+The font sizes for the 1024px screen are *interpolated* from the values at the `min` and `max` extremes.
+Basically, they're "somewhere in the middle", but in a consistent, proportional way.)'_

+And then we do a similar thing for our spacings like paddings.
+And it can even be done for baseline grids.

+If you want to understand more about the thinking behind this, here's a few articles going in depth(xxx).

+The way I understand, people have been using `clamp` with formulas like this in their CSS for years.
+It was all about crunching a lot of numbers and doing everything by hand.
+Utopia simplifies the process.
+It's still the same math, but you don't have to own a wizard hat to use it.

+Once I dug a little deeper, I found that it's also a kind design philosophy.
+And like all philosophies, it's opinionated and limited (link to that contrarian blog article), but hey, it's also free.
+And fun.
+And /r/oddlysatisfying.

 #### ## wtf